Thank you! Our expert will call you shortly.

 Are there any cool festivals worth checking out?

-Ganga Dussehra is The time to be there.
+Ganga Dussehra is the time to be there.
 The vibe is something else - tons of people, all the decorations, and that dip in the Bhagirathi.
 Coldest but most refreshing swim of my life!

 What's this Gaumukh trek everyone keeps talking about?

-So this trek to see Ganga's birthplace... it's no walk in the park.
+So this trek to see Ganga's birthplace...
+It's no walk in the park.
 19km of pure adventure.
 My calves were screaming, but seeing that massive Shivling made me forget all about it.
 Just don't try it if you're not into serious hiking.

 This temple sounds ancient - what's the story?